-where $v{n,i}$ is variable $v_n$ evaluated at the coordinate set (spatial, velocity) corresponding to the index i.
-Together with stencils, these fully define a matrix term.
+$^{2}$ This constant is usually associated with some normalization quantities - see Section 5 where n now indexes different variables.
+Together with stencils, these fully define a matrix term, noting that every component other than a stencil is optional.
 Stencils come in different forms, representing the discretization of different operators.
-Some will be presented in Section 4.3, but a good example is a diagonal stencil, i.e. a Kronecker delta.
+Some will be presented in Section 4.
+The simplest stencil is a diagonal stencil, with an example of a Python code snippet used to generate the matrix Term representing given as: